Icy-Monster/Luau-Tips/README.md

 end
 ```

 While you are looking at what variables you should use, you should also look at what variables to hide.
-You should also not be scared of naming variables to something that describes them instead of using single letters like i or v
+You should also not be scared of naming variables to something that describes them instead of using single letters such as i or v

 ```lua
 for i, v in {} do